Research at the ZfL

 Prior to the reduction of literature to ›belles lettres‹ at the end of the 18th century, the concept included other fields of erudition such as rhetoric, poetics, religion, natural history, and the arts.
 Those intellectual traditions and interpretive practices did not simply disappear around 1800, but rather underwent a transformation.
 One of the effects of this change was the emergence of theory, originally limited to literary theory.
 From the 18th century onwards, ›theory‹ has been the name given to the study of the discursive conditions that organize any given culture.
 It has since expanded and turned into a mode of observation with its own historical developments and genre conventions.
 Theory, as a meta-discourse, is part of a history that surpasses a simple recapitulation of the theories and ›turns‹ that have come and gone since the 1960s.

-Detailed information about the Research Area: History of Theory
+Detailed information about the Program Area History of Theory

 While the notion of world literature emerged together with the national philologies in the 19th century, it also competes with them and offers ways to overcome their divisions.
 Today, world literature refers to the specific global conditions shaping the realm of literature and to the effects globalization has had on literary production and its reception in a rapidly changing society.
 However, world literature also suggests that literature is more than just a representation or reflection of particular realities—it creates worlds and shapes realities.
 Our goal is therefore not the study of all the world’s literatures but an exploration of how different literatures form and help understand certain worlds.